omercohen17/BioComputation/README.md

 This program generates connected sub-graphs of size n and counts the number of instances of each motif in a given graph and outputs the results to a textual file.

-#### Run Time (Ex c&d):
-Here are the runtime for our code for part A:
-- The maximal number n for which your program can complete successfully within 1 hour of computing time **is 4**
-- The maximal number n for which your program can complete successfully within 2 hours of computing time **is 5**
-- The maximal number n for which your program can complete successfully within 4 hours of computing time **is 5**
-- The maximal number n for which your program can complete successfully within 8 hours of computing time **is 6**
 ### Part B: Count Motifs
 This program gets a given graph (from a txt file) and identifies sub-graphs of a specified size n.
 The program counts the number of instances for each motif and outputs the results to a textual file.